11 Animals That Live in Caves

 Animals That Use Sonar-swiftlet

+The term “swiftlet” refers to any of the numerous cave-dwelling birds belonging to the Hydrochous, Aerodramus, Collocalia, and Schoutedenapus genera in the Collocaliini tribe.
+Around 40 species live throughout southeastern Asia’s tropical and subtropical regions, the South Pacific islands, and northeastern Australia.
 Unlike other swifts, these birds fly slowly and lower to the ground.
-Swiftlets can be distinguished from many swift species by their ability to navigate through narrow spaces and shafts caves, which serve as nesting sites.
-Another distinguishing feature is that some swiftlet species possess echolocation abilities, which they use to navigate the caves and find their nests.
-These nests are often built up only from saliva!
+Swiftlets are distinguishable from many swift species by their ability to navigate through narrow spaces, which serve as nesting sites.
+Another notable feature is that some swiftlet species possess echolocation abilities, which they use to navigate the caves and find their nests (which are often made up of saliva).

 7. Luray Caverns Blind Cave Millipede (Trichopetalum white)